gotchoices/MyCHIPs/doc/learn-users.md

 There are a limited number of such authorities and their service tends to be available only at a cost.

-MyCHIPs emphasizes two important objectives:
+MyCHIPs emphasizes these important objectives:
-- First, users may not always want their identity to be publicly available.
+- Users may not always want their identity to be publicly available.
   A public-facing company might want as many people as possible connected with a direct credit relationship.
 But private users are more likely to want to stay that way--private.
-- Second, MyCHIPs is all about decentralization.
+- MyCHIPs is meant to be a fully decentralized, or <i>distributed</i> system.
   This is a conscious choice made to optimize the freedom and independence of users.
-The centralized certificate authority system inherent in https is not a suitable solution.
+- MyCHIPs strives to operate independent of any authority, host, platform, operating system, or network.
+It is simply a protocol systems can observe to facilitate the exchange of value.

+### Actors
+For purposes of analysis and improved implementation, we will outline the following conceptual <i>actors</i> and the various functions they are authorized to perform.

+- User: A real-world entity (person or organization).
+  An entity can have multiple users, similar to having multiple email addresses.
+  Each user is associated with a particular private/public key pair.
+  - Creates and shares tally invitations
+  - Participates in tally invitations (proposes terms and identity information)
+  - Accepts/signs proposed tallies
+  - Initiates linear/payment lifts
+  - Establishes/authorizes trading variables and other changeable tally parameters
+- Store: A process authorized to maintain tally data on behalf of a user.
+  - Responds to requests for tally invitations
+  - Receives duly signed direct chits belonging to held tallies
+  - Handles ACID transactions which conditionally promise/commit lift chits
+- Agent:
+  - Proposes routine clearing lifts
+  - Responds to requests for lifts from connected peer users (promise/reject)
+  - Honors a user's authorized tally parameters including trading variables
+  - Signs lift transactions (commit/rollback)

 ### CHIP Addresses
 MyCHIPs user entities (people and companies) can be reached using a _CHIP address_.